openbmc/openbmc/poky/documentation/ref-manual/faq.rst

 single user or can be in ``/usr/local/etc/wgetrc`` as a global user file.

-Following is the applicable code for setting various proxy types in the ``.wgetrc`` file.
+Here is the applicable code for setting various proxy types in the ``.wgetrc`` file.
 By default, these settings are disabled with comments.
 To use them, remove the comments::